 The museum is not that wide but is enough to showcase and preserve the unique art, culture, and history of the province.
 I started my museum tour in the painting gallery.
 Painting that caught my attention was the “Ulilang Lubos” by Edgar Gonzales depicting three children on a river with the oldest carrying their youngest sibling.
 The painting is treated ink in leatherette having only a single color.

 Another exhibit features sculptures such as “Aninipay”, made of wood, semi-precious stone of the island like jade, amethyst, geode, and quartz created by Eric Tacorda and “Music of Love”, a limestone sculpture by Joe Amora.

 Since Iloilo has magnificent baroque churches and the people are known to have a strong faith, the section of the museum also displays different sizes of religious figures.The image below is a late 18th-century high relief carving in hardwood originally polychromed showing traces of gesso.
 The relief depicting the conversion of San Agustin, a heretic, to Christianity.
 The scene shows the penitent convert before the crucified Christ with Sta.
 Monica, shown with a bare breast probably recalling how she nourished her son with her milk.

 Other things being preserved and displayed in the museum:

-Sorry for not describing some of the museum exhibits mentioned above that I wasn’t able to get more information from the staff since I was in a hurry to catch up my ferry reservation going to Bacolod.
+Sorry for not describing some of the museum exhibits mentioned above because I wasn’t able to get more information from the staff since I was in a hurry to catch my ferry reservation going to Bacolod.